 The badminton racquets selected by our expert in both categories were chosen based on various characteristics.
 There are several variables that make it important to choose a particular racket.
 The most important characteristics our badminton expert selects on are: quality, materials used, flexibility, balance, weight and price.
 Don't know yourself, which racket characteristics suit you?
 Ask our badminton expert for personal advice!

 The flexibility is divided between stiff, medium flex and flexible.
 If you do not have that much strength, it is best to look for a more flexible badminton racket.
 It will help you develop speed in your strokes.
 In addition, a flexible racket also absorbs more vibrations, so that they penetrate less into your arm and shoulder.
 This results in a lower chance of injuries if you are not a top badminton player.

 Do you already have enough power and do you want more control?
-Then you should choose a medium flexible badminton racket.
+Then you should select a medium flexible badminton racquet.
 (The stiffer the racket, the more control and accuracy you will have.
 However, this also means that mistakes are punished more quickly.)